MS Rural Physicians Scholars Program

 The MAFP was instrumental in creating the Mississippi Rural Physicians Scholarship Program (MRPSP), which was passed in the 2007 legislature.
 MRPSP is a unique longitudinal enrichment program that identifies rural students who aspire to return to their roots to practice medicine.
 A solid academic and public service record, strong work ethic and desire to practice rural medicine in Mississippi are the basic requirements.
 By starting at the undergraduate level recruiting and mentoring students from across the state who are primarily from rural areas, MRPSP allows Mississippi to ‘grow our own’ rural primary care physicians.

 Ten years after its creation, MRPSP is gaining momentum.
-In 2018, the program is expected to have a total of 35 physicians practicing in rural Mississippi who have completed the program.
+In 2018, the program now has a total of 33 physicians practicing in rural Mississippi who have completed the program, 48 residents, 64 medical students who are scholars, and 49 undergraduate participants.
+MRPSP Statistic Sheet

 The past three budget years, the Mississippi Legislature has appropriated $1.8 million annually to the program, funding 60 medical scholars each year.
 Increased funding over the years has increased the number of students able to participate, in turn increasing the program’s impact.